iiiian/jelly_blend/README.md

    After the build, there will be a folder called `jelly_blend_addon`.
 To install the addon, you can move the folder to the Blender addon directory.
 Or you can compress the folder to `.zip` format and install the addon from Blender gui.

+## Credits

+- Miles Macklin and Matthias Muller.
+2021.
+A Constraint-based Formulation of Stable Neo-Hookean Materials.
+In Proceedings of the 14th ACM SIGGRAPH Conference on Motion, Interaction and Games (MIG '21).
+Association for Computing Machinery, New York, NY, USA, Article 12, 1–7. https://doi.org/10.1145/3487983.3488289

+- Teschner, Matthias & Heidelberger, Bruno & Müller, Matthias & Pomeranets, Danat & Gross, Markus.
+(2003).
+Optimized Spatial Hashing for Collision Detection of Deformable Objects.
+VMV’03: Proceedings of the Vision, Modeling, Visualization.
+3.